sebastiensalce/testbingo/README.md

 # buzz

-Let's start the bullshit bingo
+Let's start the bullshit bingo.

+Everything is in the assets folder.